Gentle Electric Home Page

 as a plug-in ISA card for IBM PC's and compatibles.
 Several hundred of these were

-OEM through several companies that created music training software products,
+OEM units through several companies that created music training software products,

 including Electronic Courseware Systems (Dr.

 G. David Peters of Indiana University School of Music) and Music Lab Systems.

 Artists, Recordings, and other uses of the pitch follower

 "Urge", on Chris Brown Duets - Artifact ART1016

 This is a double duet reconstructed across a fifteen year gap.

 The bed-tracks were made from a 1981 mix of Tom Nunn's 4x8 foot stainless steel

 Space Plate, Chris Brown's Chromatic Wing ( a chromatically tuned wing-shaped Space Place)